grloper/spotify_data_migration/readme.md

 - **Start Export:** Initiates the export process based on the settings in the Setup tab.

 ### Import Tab

-- **Selective Import:** Check this to choose specific playlists from the data file to import.
-If unchecked, all playlists and liked songs (unless deselected in the prompt) from the file will be imported.
-- **Clean Cache Before Import:** Clears the authentication cache before starting the import.
-- **Start Import:** Initiates the import process using the data file specified in the Setup tab.

-### Erase Tab

-- **⚠️ WARNING:** Use this tab with extreme caution!
-- **Selective Erase:** Check this (recommended) to choose specific playlists to delete.
-You will also be prompted about deleting liked songs.
-If unchecked, **all** playlists and liked songs will be deleted after multiple confirmations.
-- **Clean Cache Before Erase:** Clears the authentication cache before starting the erase operation.
-- **Start Erase:** Initiates the deletion process on the account specified in the Setup tab.

-### Logs Tab

 - Displays real-time logs from the application.
 - Log messages are color-coded by severity (Error, Warning, Info, Debug).